forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 _Why Vuepress and not Gatsby?_ Vuepress' default support for .html and .md is similar to Hugo and Jekyll behavior which makes it a great candidate for our content editor.
 We already made a lot of changes (to the sidebar, imports etc.), so jumping to an SSG like Gatsby that doesn't default to .md or .html files felt like we were skipping a step.

 This is a big announcement for us and we're looking forward to hearing what you have to say about it.
-Feel free to reach out to us via the `Support` section in your sidebar, on [Twitter](https://twitter.com/forestryio) or our [Slack Community](https://forestry.io/blog/join-our-slack-community/) Let me walk you through importing your first Vuepress project in two steps.
+Feel free to reach out to us via the `Support` section in your sidebar, on [Twitter](https://twitter.com/forestryio) or our [Slack Community](https://forestry.io/blog/join-our-slack-community/).
+Now, let me walk you through importing your first Vuepress project in two steps.

 <div id="ELEMENT_ID" data-proofer-ignore>
 {{% create_site_button